silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 headers both from static assets (usually configured through `.htaccess`), as well as dynamic SilverStripe responses configured through the controllerpolicy module.

-If you opted for the Premium Managed Service you will have an additional way to control the cache through your own Incapsula web-based dashboard.
+If you opted for the Premium Managed Service you get readonly access to the Incapsula web-based dashboard incl. metrics.
+The CWP operations team remains responsible for changing configuration there.
 Please see the [site performance settings](https://incapsula.zendesk.com/hc/en-us/articles/200627760-Site-performance-settings) in the Incapsula docs for more information.

 If you haven't opted for the Premium Managed Service, requests to change Incapsula settings need to go through the CWP help desk.
 These changes only apply to your production environment.
 Other environments like Test or UAT share a common CWP configuration